nerysjimenez/arcaderoom/README.md

 # arcaderoom

-    Arcaderoom.net is a gaming website developed with the aim to promote arcading and break gender roles in the gaming world.
+    Arcaderoom.net is a gaming website.
+    It was developed with the aim to promote arcading and break gender roles in the gaming world.